saicaca/fuwari/src/content/posts/fractured-elements-breakdown.md

 [Terraria](https://terraria.org/),
 and various other games.

+The source code is available on GitHub

+::github{repo="pawarherschel/CovUniGJ2024"}

+and the game is available for download on [itch.io](https://pawarherschel.itch.io/fractured-elements)

 ## Collaborative Efforts with Shashank Bhave

 Shashank Bhave was the key for the development of Fractured Elements.